 Buyers must notify the office that they require examination within 1 hour of the time of purchase.

 Sellers must check the veterinary board displayed in the Sales Office to see if their lot must be presented for veterinary examination.
 Sellers should not leave the Sale Site without first checking the vetting board.

 All lots not examined by the veterinary surgeon on the sale day will not be covered by a veterinary warranty.

 Delivery & Stabling

-All lots will have stabling available from 5:00pm until gates close at 9:00pm on the day prior to the Sale and from 7:30am on the day of sale.
+All lots will have pens available from 5:00pm until gates close at 9:00pm on the day prior to the Sale and from 7:30am on the day of sale.
 Straw is provided, however vendors must provide water buckets, mangers and all fodder.
-We regret stabling is not available for horses not entered in the sale.
+We regret penning is not available for horses not entered in the sale.

-All vehicles arriving on the Sale day will be charged a parking fee of £5.
-[Vendors will be sent a pass].
-An overnight parking fee of £10 will be charged to those staying on site; vendors producing their pass will pay a discounted rate of £5.
+All vehicles arriving on the Sale day will be charged a parking fee of £3.
+Vendors will be sent a pass.
+An overnight parking fee of £10 will be charged to those staying on site; vendors producing their pass will not be charged.

 All fees to be paid on arrival.